 Property Acquisitions are Becoming More Competitive

-In addition to higher prices, lower inventory has made acquisitions more competitive.
+Real estate prices for both new construction and resale properties continue to rise.
+So, it is likely that property managers will pay more to acquire new properties in 2023.
+In addition to higher prices, tight inventory has made acquisitions more competitive.
 Both increased competition and higher prices mean that property managers need additional cash on hand to expand their property holdings.

 Geopolitical Risk Is High

-The current geopolitical turmoil threatens to exacerbate inflation and supply chain constraints.
-If the tensions persist, it could lead to longer wait times and higher prices for materials and finishes.
+The current geopolitical turmoil has increased costs and exacerbated supply chain constraints.
+If the tensions persist, wait times and prices for construction materials could continue to increase.

-Property managers can deal with rising costs, increased competition, and higher interest rates by increasing their cash reserves.
-But with more cash on hand, the needs for safety, liquidity, and a competitive rate of return are becoming increasingly important.
+Property managers can react to rising costs, increased competition, and higher interest rates by increasing their cash reserves.
+With more cash on hand, the needs for safety, liquidity, and a competitive rate of return are becoming increasingly important.

 Cash Reserves Must Be Safe

-Protecting cash reserves is paramount, so it’s important to ensure they are properly secured.
-FDIC insurance provides the highest level of safety for cash because it is backed by the full faith and credit of the United States government, and according to their website, “Since the start of FDIC insurance on January 1, 1934, no depositor has lost a penny of insured funds as a result of a failure.”
-However, FDIC insurance is typically limited to $250k per account ownership category at each insured bank.
+Cash reserves are vital to the success of a business, so protecting them is paramount.
+FDIC insurance provides the highest level of safety for cash because it is backed by the full faith and credit of the United States government.
+However, FDIC insurance is limited to $250k per account ownership category at each insured bank.

 Cash Reserves Should Be Liquid